Home » Blog » Uncategorized » Do Cats Really Help Get Rid of Mice?

 Temperament and individual personality traits

 A cat's temperament and individual personality traits can also affect its ability to catch mice.
 Certain felines exhibit more aggression and possess a stronger innate drive to hunt, rendering them more adept at catching prey.
-Similarly, cats that are more curious and adventurous may be more successful in catching mice than cats that are more cautious.
+Similarly, more curious and adventurous cats may be more successful in catching mice than more cautious cats.

 The role of scent marking and territorial behavior